As a specialist in providing finance for holiday and short term let property, we receive enquiries for financing the very simple to the quite complex.

 However, we told the client that one of our bridging lending partners not only lent to inexperienced developers, but also lent on an unrestricted basis in Scotland, including Islands such as Harris.

-When talking through the options, we recommended a 12 month bridging loan term, as property refurbishments rarely run to time, due to all number of issues.
+When talking through the options, we recommended a 12 month bridging loan term, as property refurbishments rarely run to time, due to a number of issues.

 The loan, we suggested, would be set up on a rolled-up interest basis, over 12 months, however he would only pay for what he used, if the project completed on time, he would receive a rebate.